KithM/Ruthenium/README.md

 <b>Click the Manage icon</b>.
 You will see a box that displays your current `Username`, `Password`, and `Session ID`.
 You will also notice that your password has a colored bar underneath of it.
 The bar represents your password's strength is regards to its length and/or what characters are used.
 Passwords that involve special characters and uncommon symbols are always much stronger than simple passwords.

 If your current user has the permission node `settings.manage.self`, you will be able to edit your `Username` and `Password` in the input boxes that display them.
 Keep in mind that you will not be able to have an empty `Username` or `Password`.
+If you want to <i>delete your current user</i>, you can <b>click the delete button</b> and you will be logged out of the account and it will be removed from the database.

 ![alt text](https://i.imgur.com/Q9yDreT.png "User Management")